maxbucknell/eisenhardt/README.md

 The other services to do not interact with the Magento 2 installation at a file level, so their credentials are less important.

-When running `rd run`, a Docker container is created.
+When running `eisenhardt run`, a Docker container is created.
 Your host's `/etc/passwd` is mapped into the container, and it is configured to run with your user's ID.
-This means that running something like `rd run -- whoami` will return your username.
-However, we also set the user inside that container to have the primary group of `10118`, or `rd-www`.
-This means that all files created inside an invocation of `rd run` will maintain consistent permissions.
+This means that running something like `eisenhardt run -- whoami` will return your username.
+However, we also set the user inside that container to have the primary group of `10118`, or `eisenhardt-www`.
+This means that all files created inside an invocation of `eisenhardt run` will maintain consistent permissions.

-Redbox Docker comes with a command, `rd fix-permissions` to set permissions as described above.
+Eisenhardt comes with a command, `eisenhardt fix-permissions` to set permissions as described above.
 It is unusual to have permissions troubles following this pattern.

 ### Debian

-Redbox Docker is based on Alpine Linux.
+Eisenhardt is based on Alpine Linux.
 Having small containers is a good idea for a few different reasons, but mostly it's just good fun and takes up a laughably small amount of space on my computer.